Automattic/jetpack/projects/plugins/search/tests/e2e/README.md

 To decrypt the config file (a8c only):

 - Find a decryption key.
 Search secret store for "E2E Jetpack CONFIG_KEY"
-- From the Jetpack Boost E2E tests directory, run `CONFIG_KEY=YOUR_KEY pnpm config:decrypt`.
-This command should create a new file `local.cjs` in the Jetpack Boost E2E tests config folder.
+- From the Jetpack Search E2E tests directory, run `CONFIG_KEY=YOUR_KEY pnpm config:decrypt`.
+This command should create a new file `local.cjs` in the Jetpack Search E2E tests config folder.

 ### Docker environment